System- and Software-level Architecting Harmonization Practices for Systems-of-Systems -- An exploratory case study on a long-running large-scale scientific instrument: Related work

 \section{Related work}

 To the best of our knowledge, only two studies so far have explored concrete practices for harmonizing system- and software-level architecting processes in SoS.
-These studies are focused on two particular scenarios: the acquisition and integration of constituent systems of SoS, and the architectural evaluation of SoS, respectively.
 More specifically, Boehm et al.~\cite{boehm2007using}, on their work on the Integrated Commitment Model, proposed an approach to address operational problems in SoS (e.g., service delays, conflicting plans) caused by the traditional hardware-centered systems engineering and acquisition practices of Consistutent Systems.
 Gagliardy et al.~\cite{gagliardi2009uniform}, on the other hand, proposed an evaluation method for SoS and software architectures ---early in the development process--- to address the lack of attention on the system quality attributes caused by the diversity of notations used for system and software elements of SoS.

 Beyond these studies in the context of SoS, there is more related work that explores problems and practices between these two disciplines in systems in general.
 First, Maier's seminal paper on System and Software Architecture reconciliation \cite{maier2006system}, is one of the earliest studies on how to harmonize SE and SWE practices from an architectural perspective.
 This work, which later would become part of \textit{The art of systems architecting} book \cite{maier2009art}, pointed out the problems caused by gaps and mismatches between the traditional, hardware-centered systems engineering architectural structures and the modern software engineering ones.
 When it comes to empirical research in SE and SWE interplay, two studies supported by INCOSE\footnote{International Council on Systems Engineering} are among the earliest in this category.
 First, Pyster et al.~\cite{pyster2015exploring} explored the problems between these two disciplines through a workshop with practitioners, whose results were late integrated into the \textit{Systems Engineering Body of Knowledge}\footnote{\url{https://www.sebokwiki.org/}} (SEBoK).
 A few years later, a study supported by INCOSE's \textit{Systems and Software Interface Working group} further explored these interdisciplinary problems and a series of `best-practices' ---some of them related to architecting practices--- through a series of interviews with Systems Engineers and Software Engineers from different domains~\cite{muscarella2020systems}.